-At the beginning of each semester, Student Life provides training for Residence Life Student Staff, including Community Directors and Resident Advisors, concerning management of emergency incidents.
+At the beginning of the academic year, Residence Life Student Staff, including Community Directors and Resident Advisors, participate in training concerning management of emergency incidents.
 This includes instruction concerning operation of alarm systems, building evacuation procedures, and coordination with police and fire authorities.
 The Mines Department of Public Safety and /or the Mines Environmental Health and Safety Department assists in providing this training.
-Additionally, the Mines Office of Institutional Equity & Title IX provides Jeanne Cleary Act and CSA training, as well as training on response to incidents of sexual harassment, sexual assault, and interpersonal violence and reporting obligations under Title IX.
+Additionally, the Mines Office for Institutional Equity & Title IX provides Jeanne Cleary Act and CSA training, as well as training on response to incidents of sexual harassment, sexual assault, and interpersonal violence and reporting obligations under Title IX.

-Colorado School of Mines Crime Statistics
+Colorado School of Mines Clery Crime Statistics